 Since 2012, Zócalo has awarded the prize annually to the U.S. poet whose poem best evokes a connection to place.
-“Place” may be interpreted in many ways, be it of historical, cultural, political, or personal importance; the landscape may be also be literal, imaginary, or metaphorical.
+“Place” may be interpreted in many ways, be it of historical, cultural, political, or personal importance; the landscape may also be literal, imaginary, or metaphorical.

 As with everything else Zócalo features, we are on the lookout for that rare combination of brilliance and clarity, excellence, and accessibility.

 Our 10th winner will be selected by the Zócalo staff, working in conjunction with a poetry prize selection committee.
 The winner will receive $1,000 and will have the opportunity to deliver their poem at our spring book prize event.
-Zócalo will also publish the poem on our site alongside an interview with the writer.
+Zócalo will also publish the poem on our site alongside an interview with the poet.

 Please take a look at our winning entries from 2012, 2013, 2014, 2015, 2016, 2017, 2018, 2019, and 2020.